 What is the new technical idea?
 NIST leadership, coordination and acceleration of smart grid interoperability standards development are key responsibilities established under the Energy Independence and Security Act of 2007 (EISA).
-NIST’s national and international coordination efforts engage the broad range of smart grid stakeholders to identify their needs and to ensure that these priorities are addressed in the ongoing smart grid interoperability standards development process.
-Key stakeholders include industry, other federal agencies such as the Department of Energy (DOE), Federal Energy Regulatory Commission (FERC), and White House Office of Science and Technology Policy (OSTP), state and local agencies, Congress, trade associations, standard setting organizations (SSOs), universities, and other governments.
-NIST established the Smart Grid Interoperability Panel as a primary mechanism for “input and cooperation” with the private sector and other agencies in developing the smart grid interoperability framework.
-Initially funded entirely by the government, with NIST encouragement it has transitioned to a private-public nonprofit organization Smart Grid Interoperability Panel 2.0, Inc. (SGIP) with a majority of funding now provided by the private sector.
-This transition enables NIST to increase its focus on challenging measurement science research barriers that require NIST’s unique capabilities to address.
+NIST's national and international coordination efforts engage the broad range of smart grid stakeholders to identify their needs and to ensure that these priorities are addressed in the ongoing smart grid interoperability standards development process.
+Key stakeholders include industry, other federal agencies such as the Department of Energy (DOE), Federal Energy Regulatory Commission (FERC), and White House Office of Science and Technology Policy (OSTP),state and local agencies, Congress, trade associations, standard setting organizations (SSOs),universities, and other governments.
+NIST established the Smart Grid Interoperability Panel (SGIP) as a primary mechanism for "input and cooperation" with the private sector and other agencies in developing the smart grid interoperability framework.
+Initially funded entirely by the government, with NIST encouragement it transitioned to a private-public nonprofit organization SGIP 2.0, Inc., with a majority of funding provided by the private sector.
+This transition enabled NIST to increase its focus on challenging measurement science research barriers that require NIST's unique capabilities to address.

 What is the research plan?
 The project has three components: Smart Grid Secretariat, Smart Grid Interoperability Panel, and Smart Grid Measurement Science Program Development and Management.

 Smart Grid Secretariat